bilal-chughtai/cuplc_site/_posts/2025-05-17-masters_athletes_2025.md

 Some hushed whispers from the stands as people thought he’d made another mistake with his attempt selection.

 137.5&nbsp;kg turned out to be the grind of his life.
 New grey hairs sprouted in the 84 years it took to press out.
-But he DID press it out, giving him one of the biggest benches of the whole comp.
+But he DID press it out, giving him one of the biggest benches of the whole comp and a new East Midlands record.

 ![Nik deadlifting 200kg](/assets/images/masters/nik-deads.jpg){: .align-center}